MCP Server

 - Authentication: OAuth for Claude Desktop and other user-connected clients; `Authorization: Bearer <workspace_api_key_or_oauth_token>` for code-first clients.

-- Limit the tools exposed to an agent whenever the platform allows it.
-A narrow toolset is easier to reason about and safer to approve.
+- Limit the tools exposed to an agent whenever the platform supports tool limits.
+A narrow toolset is easier to understand and safer to approve.

 ## OpenAI Responses API

 OpenAI's MCP tool integration can connect directly to Mailrith's remote MCP server.
-This lets your agent use Mailrith through named tools instead of constructing REST calls itself.
+This lets your agent use Mailrith through named tools instead of building REST calls itself.

-Use `allowed_tools` to keep the agent focused.
-For example, a reporting workflow might allow subscriber and broadcast read tools, while a campaign drafting workflow might also allow broadcast creation but still require approval before sending.
+Use `allowed_tools` to control which tools the agent can call.
+For example, a reporting workflow might allow subscriber and broadcast read tools.
+A campaign drafting workflow might also allow broadcast creation, but sending should still require approval.

-Keep the Mailrith API key in a server-side secret and pass it as an authorization header in the tool configuration.
+Store the Mailrith API key in a server-side secret, and pass the key as an authorization header in the tool configuration.

 **Use Mailrith as an MCP Tool Source in OpenAI**